rust-lang/reference/src/inline-assembly.md

 >   GCC will infer the modifier based on the operand value type, while we default to the full register size.
 > - on x86 `xmm_reg`: the `x`, `t` and `g` LLVM modifiers are not yet implemented in LLVM (they are supported by GCC only), but this should be a simple change.

-r[dynamic.asm.template.diagnostic]
+r[asm.template.diagnostic]
 A lint diagnostic should be emitted if a modifier is omitted, or a modifier is used such that the modified expanded register is of an inappropriate width for the type used to initialize the operand

 [llvm-argmod]: http://llvm.org/docs/LangRef.html#asm-template-argument-modifiers

-## Behaviour of an asm block [dynamic.asm.evaluation]
+## Behaviour of an asm block [asm.evaluation]

-r[dynamic.asm.evaluation.general]
+r[asm.evaluation.general]
 Each evaluation of an asm block (invocation of [`core::arch::asm!`]) shall perform an operation that correpsonds to the result of a valid sequence of operations on the Minirust Abstract Machine.

 > [!NOTE]
 > The operation the asm block performs may differ between evaluations of the same asm block.

 > [!TARGET-SPECIFIC]
-> The correspondance between the operation performed by the asm block is target-dependant and implementation-dependant, subject to the rules set in [dynamic.asm.operands].
+> The correspondance between the operation performed by the asm block is target-dependant and implementation-dependant, subject to the rules set in [asm.operands].

-r[dynamic.asm.evaluation.reg-values]
+r[asm.evaluation.reg-values]
-The value of each register mentioned in an input operand is set according to [dynamic.asm.operands] before evaluating any instructions in the asm block.
+The value of each register mentioned in an input operand is set according to [asm.operands] before evaluating any instructions in the asm block.
 The value of each other *operand-usable register* is unspecified.
 The value of all other registers is target-dependant.

 > [!NOTE]
 > The target may define that the register value (or some portion thereof) is undefined.

-r[dynamic.asm.evaluation.constraints]
+r[asm.evaluation.constraints]
 Certain constraints may be placed on the asm block, and on the requirements of the correspondance, by default or by an option explicitly specified on the asm block.
 The behaviour is undefined if any such constraint is violated.

-r[dynamic.asm.evaluation.memory]
+r[asm.evaluation.memory]
 The behaviour is undefined if the asm block accesses any allocation, or disables, freezes, or activates any tags, except via:
 * An access to a static item which is declared with the `#[no_mangle]` attribute, the `#[export_name]` attribute, or which is visible to an expression within the function in which the asm block is expanded,
 * A pointer tag which has been exposed,
 * A pointer tag which was passed as an input operand, or
 * A pointer tag which is accessible by reading any memory the asm block can read under this clause, recursively.

-r[dynamic.asm.evaluation.unwind]
+r[asm.evaluation.unwind]
 The behaviour is undefined if an inline assembly block exits by unwinding from a panic or a foreign exception.

 ```rust,ignore